-Within the Translational Cancer Genomics group, Hayley's work is focused upon the derivation and use of 3D cancer organoid models for genomic analyses and drug screens to identify novel cancer therapies and genetic biomarkers of drug response.
+Within the Translational Cancer Genomics group, Hayley's work is focused upon the derivation, charcterisation and use of cancer organoid models for phenotypic screens to identify novel cancer therapies/targets and genetic biomarkers of drug response.
 Hayley is also the project lead for the Sanger Institute's cell models generation efforts as part of the Human Cancer Models Initiative.

-Much of the work within the Translational Cancer Genomics group has been focused upon the use of our cancer cell line collection to conduct high-throughput drug screens to identify novel therapies and biomarkers of drug response.
-However, for many cancer types, the cell line collection fails to encompass the genetic breadth of the disease and thus we are investigating novel technologies to expand our cell line collection.
+Much of the work within the Translational Cancer Genomics group has been focused upon the use of our extensive cancer cell line collection to conduct high-throughput drug and CRISPR knock-out screens to identify novel therapies and biomarkers of response.
+However, for many cancer types, the cell line collection fails to encompass the genetic breadth of the disease and thus we are utilising the organoid technology to expand our cell line collection.